otroan/ESPP2/README.md

 ## Release notes 2023
+- Upgraded to Python 3.11/3.12
+- Upgraded to Pydantic v2
 - Added support for Schwab JSON format
 - Added support for Schwab CSV2 format
 - New tax calculation module (portfolio) that generates an excel sheet for added tracability